 If you want to make certain that you are getting the most competitive life insurance quote, you’ll need to access all of the highly-rated insurance companies that offer the product you’re looking for.

 Many years back, this could only be accomplished by spending hours on the telephone speaking with agents or customer service reps at various agencies or insurance companies.

-You’ll likely pay slightly higher premiums than you would for fully-underwritten life insurance, but the inconvenience of a medical exam disappears and the application is generally approved in a matter of days instead of weeks and even months.
+You most probably won’t pay higher premiums than you would for fully underwritten life insurance, and the inconvenience of a medical exam disappears, and the application is generally approved in a matter of days instead of weeks and even months.

 The top insurance companies that offer no exam 30-year term life insurance are: